OSAA changes media credential policy after allegations of inappropriate contact

-“We didn’t really have any codified policy,” said Oregon Schools Activities Association Director Peter Weber.
-“I mean we had some procedures and stuff that we have, but we didn’t have anything in our board policy, so we went to our legal council and said hey, what should we be doing in these situations.”
+“We didn’t really have any codified media policy,” said OSAA Director Peter Weber.
+“I mean we had some procedures and stuff that we have, but we didn’t have anything in our board policy, so we went to our legal council and said hey, what should we be doing in these situations.

-After allegations of inappropriate messages from a media member to teenage girls, the Oregon Schools Activities Association has changed its media credentialing policy.

-“With the proliferation of social media and websites and the ease for people to be quote-on-quote news media, that is becoming harder and harder to drive that distinction,” said Webber.
+“With the proliferation of social media and websites and the ease for people to be ‘new media,’ that is becoming harder and harder to draw that distinction,” said Weber.

 The girls claim those conversations crossed the line on several occasions.